Sanity phase in newspaper shooting case delayed to June

 ANNAPOLIS, Md.
-(AP) — The second phase of a trial to determine whether a man who has pleaded guilty to killing five people at a Maryland newspaper but not criminally responsible due to his mental health will be delayed until June, a judge ruled Monday.
+(AP) — The second phase of a trial to determine whether a man who has pleaded guilty to killing five people at a Maryland newspaper is not criminally responsible due to his mental health will be delayed until June, a judge ruled Monday.

 Judge Laura Ripken set jury selection begin June 2 during a hearing in Anne Arundel County Circuit Court in Annapolis, Maryland.
-She set aside June 8-23 for the sanity phase of Jerrod Ramos’ trial.
+She set aside June 8-23 for the sanity phase of Jarrod Ramos’ trial.
 It’s the latest delay after repeated postponements in the case relating to the June 2018 shooting at the Capital Gazette’s office.

 Attorneys for Ramos say the delay is needed, because William Davis, one of his three lawyers, cannot continue with the case due to medical issues.
 They say a new attorney has agreed to take his place, but more time is needed for the lawyer to prepare.